Farnham: Sport

 There are various sporting facilities in Farnham of which the local leisure centre is one.
 The centre is run by DC Leisure on behalf of Waverley borough council.
 The leisure centre was built in 1981 with a swimming pool and training pool, gym and main hall for team sports.
 The entire centre was refurbished in 2010, during which the swimming pool was lengthened by four centimetres to exactly 25 metres to allow galas to be held.

-The town is represented in the non-league football pyramid by Farnham Town F.C., who compete in the premier division of the Combined Counties League.
-There is a second football club, Farnham United FC which has several youth teams as well one adult team, Farnham United.
+The town is represented in the non-league football pyramid by Farnham Town F.C., who will compete in the National League South in the 2026–27 season.
+They play their home games at the 2,200 capacity Memorial Ground.

 Farnham Swimming Club (FSC) was established in 1893 and is based at the Farnham leisure centre.
 The club is a member of Swim England and competes in the National, Regional and County Championships.

 Farnham Cricket Club was established in 1782, originally playing in Holt Pound.
 The current ground is at the edge of Farnham Park near the former moat of the castle.

 Farnham RUFC is based in Wilkinson Way.
 Farnham Archers have a ground in Elstead.

 The Farnham and Aldershot hockey club runs six senior men's teams, four senior women's teams who play in the South, Hampshire and Surrey leagues.
 Floorball hockey is regularly played by the adult team Southern Vipers FBC.

-Farnham has a public golf course which is next to the cricket ground directly behind Farnham Castle.
+Farnham has a public golf course next to the cricket ground directly behind Farnham Castle.
 It was designed by Sir Henry Cotton.
 It is a nine-hole, par-three golf course.

 Formula 2 and Formula 3 team Rodin Motorsport (formerly Carlin Motorsport) are based in the town.
 Carlin won the 2018 F2 Teams' Championship with current McLaren Formula 1 driver Lando Norris and former Formula E driver Sérgio Sette Câmara.